 So it comes as no surprise that in the long term there was no

 scientific benefit from corticosteriod injections for tennis elbow.
 In

-fact, the steroid injection group was significantly worse off than the
+fact, the group receiving the shot was significantly worse off than the

 placebo group in the long term; the drug weakens the tendon and it may even rupture completely.

-Chiropractic help tennis elbow treatment is based rather on ice, stretching, active tennis elbow exercises, various techniques such as Active Release Therapy, and of course seeking out any subluxations in the lower neck, or of the first rib.
+Chiropractic help tennis elbow treatment is based rather on ice, stretching, and active tennis elbow exercises; various techniques such as Active Release Therapy too.
+And of course seeking out any subluxations in the lower neck; or of the first rib.

 The correction of the first rib fixation needs to be done by your chiropractor, but you can help yourself by doing these exercises.

-Adson's test is used to determine if the artery is affected; the pulse in the wrist is reduced.
+Adson's test is used to determine if the artery is affected; the pulse in the wrist may be reduced.